 - MAP pricing can help preserve retailers’ margins.

 - MAP pricing can help protect the brick-and-mortar and specialty retail partners who may not be able to compete on price with online-only retailers.

-- MAP pricing can help protect and even increase the manufacturer’s brand value in marketplace, which could be undermined if retailers substantially discount the brand’s prices.
+- MAP pricing can help protect and even increase the manufacturer’s brand value in the marketplace, which could be undermined if retailers substantially discount the brand’s prices.

-Some retailers, particularly pure eCommerce players, will be able to undersell the manufacturer’s brick-and-mortar partners, because retailers maintaining a physical store presence have higher overhead.
+Some retailers, particularly pure eCommerce players, will be able to undersell the manufacturer’s brick-and-mortar partners because retailers maintaining a physical store presence have higher overhead.
 Consumers can find the brand’s inventory advertised for lower and lower prices online, which will erode every reseller’s potential for margins.
 This can turn retailers away from carrying the brand entirely.

 Finally, as this online price erosion continues, the longer-term effect could be to weaken the brand’s value, as consumers begin to see it as a commodity or discount brand.